LUMII-AILab/Tezaurs/README.md

 2. Synonym sets (upcoming).
 3. Glosses (upcoming).

+### Additional datasets

+1. Multi-word expressions (extraced from a balanced 10M text corpus of Latvian).

 ##### Wordlists

 See `entries.txt` and `references.txt` under `wordlists`.
 Entries is a list of main headwords.
 References is a list of derivatives of the main headwords.
 Named entities, acronyms, abbreviations, prefixes, etc. are not included.